-Public WiFis have a terrible reputation and live up to it most times.
-So if you are using public WiFi and getting this error, I suggest you disconnect from that network and use your personal network.
+Public Wi-Fi has a terrible reputation and lives up to it most times.
+So, if you are using public WiFi and getting this error, I suggest you disconnect from that network and use your personal network.

 11. Uninstall McAfee Antivirus & Third Party Firewalls

 If you have McAfee antivirus and firewall installed, try to disable it temporarily; this could fix the problem if the antivirus is blocking the connection.
 There could be other third-party antivirus or firewalls like –

 - Comodo firewall

 Generally, manufacturers supply McAfee antivirus with their laptops.
 For many users, simply uninstalling the antivirus has resolved this issue.
 The pre-loaded antivirus hinders the performance of the PC.
 So it is better to uninstall it for good and find better alternatives.